 The Astronomy Image Explorer is dedicated to respecting appropriate copyright and license terms.
 If you have a concern about a particular image or group of images, please contact us with the relevant details.

 We have taken a number of approaches to how we render maths, including using MathJax.
 We are aware that there are a small number of TeX definitions that may cause issues.
 If you find one of these, please contact us with the image details so that we can work on a solution.

 Please send E-mail to: email@example.com

-This release updates the search and sorting features based on user feedback; adds links to videos and interactive figures in our Journal articles; provides a new way for publishers to add images to the AIE.
+Be sure to try the search and sorting features, which were added based on user feedback; browse and find the links to videos and interactive figures in our Journal articles; find AAS Research Notes; or notice that new publishers have begun adding their figures to the AIE.
 Get in touch to hear more!